danielplatt/K3-with-involutions/readme.md

 ### `ConstructionK3Degree6`

-Use the code `ConstructionK3Degree6` to generate random K3 surfaces of degree 6 in P^4 and an involution coming from a hyperelliptic curve C of genus 2.
+Use the code `ConstructionK3Degree6` to generate random K3 surfaces of degree 6 in P^4 of Picard number 2 and an involution coming from a hyperelliptic curve C of genus 2.
+It also gives back the model as a double cover.

 ### `ExampleK3Degree6`

-Run the code `ExampleK3Degree6` to get the model as double cover of P^2 and the model.
+Run the code `ExampleK3Degree6` to get the model as double cover of P^2 and the model which is defined in the article.
 It also shows that the Picard number of this surface is 2.